 - If you wish to layer colors or screen print on the other side of your shirt, allow the paint to dry for several hours first.

 - It will take some trial and error to get the hang of how much ink to use.
 I usually make 2-3 squeegees with the ink.
-If you apply too much ink, your shirt will feel stiff and the ink may crack.
-If you don’t apply enough ink, your design may look faded.

 I’d love to see your screen printed projects.
 Be sure to tag me on Instagram (@pigskinsandpigtails).